twse/random-stuff/README.md

 This repository contains my random stuff.
 * **Cyrano Text**: TrueType Unicode font based on Cyrano Nouveau (2009) from the Typophile forums by MrMoto with some glyphs modified.
 Created using FontCreator 5.6 (2007). **Moderator's note:** Both fonts are named after Cyrano de Bergerac.
 * **Generic Menu**: TrueType Unicode font based on the font used in WarioWare GBA and NDS games.
 Thanks to Jackster from Spriters Resource for ripping the font.
-* **Icons.zip**: Icons based on the [bob's game font](http://www.bobcorporation.com/fonts/bobsgame.ttf) lowercase alphabet for use with OS/2 programs.
-Created with OS/2 Icon Editor.
+* **Icons.zip**: Icons using the lowercase letters of [bob's game font](http://www.bobcorporation.com/fonts/bobsgame.ttf) for OS/2 programs (created with OS/2 Icon Editor).
+Requires OS/2 2.0 or higher on a file system that supports long filenames, e.g. HPFS or FAT32.
 See Third-Party Notices.md for commercial and unsupported freeware credits.
 See [Extras page on the unofficial bobsgame Wikia portal](http://bobsgame.wikia.com/wiki/Extras) for non-commercial software credits.
 * **LTROL Font**: TrueType Unicode font used in the American version of Lufia: The Ruins of Lore (2003).
 Created using CrystalTile2 (2010) and FontCreator 5.6 (2007).
 This font is not licensed or endorsed by ATLUS U.S.A., Inc. or SQUARE ENIX, Inc.
 * **names.csv**: Names for adding to [Mozilla credits list](https://www.mozilla.org/credits).
 We know there are many Mozillians, past and present, who do not have Mozillians or Mozilla Bugzilla profiles.
 This includes former staff who have not updated their email address on Mozillians and Mozilla Bugzilla.
 The message used in the names.csv file when someone or you gets added is **name &lt;email&gt;: "comment (citation)"**.
 This does not include the IRC or Mozilla Wiki usernames.
 (The usernames can be fetched in various profiles at Mozillians.)
 * **PSF Contributor Signatories.htm**: People who received the Python Software Foundation Contributor Agreement (partial list only).